5f0ne/win-collector/README.md

 Each run of the script create a folder in the directory `win-collector-ng` where the script is located.
 The folder name consists of:

-`[computer name].[datetime]`
+`[computer name].[datetime in UTC]`

 Example:

-`Laptop1.01-01-1970_10-10-10`
+`Laptop1.01-01-1970_10-10-10Z`

 Within the folder, all data are available as `csv` files for the powershell commands.
 If we need to extract actual content, this content is saved into a `txt` file.
 For the old commands the output is written to a `txt` file.
 There is a SHA256 and MD5 hash generated for each file in this folder an saved into a separate file for verification purposes.
 Additionally all errors from `$error` and information on the execution time is also saved into a `txt` file.

+For timezone management please have a look at `win-collector-ng\Laptop1.01-01-1970_10-10-10Z\cmd\Laptop1.01-01-1970_10-10-10Z.system-info.txt` where the systems time zone is described.
+The timestamps in the other files are in this timezone if not specifically described as UTC timestamps.

 # Data